shikhar3295/adam2392.github.io/content/blog/personal/Personal Goals - 2018.md

 I want to submit two conference papers:

-1) on initial results of fragility tested on TVB and [ ]
+1. on initial results of fragility tested on TVB and [ ]
-2) initial results of a DNN tested on TVB for seizure detection. [ ]
+2. initial results of a DNN tested on TVB for seizure detection. [ ]

-I want to submit a journal paper for a complete retrospective study on the fragility algorithm and an Bayesian inference implementation of the final layer of prediction of the EZ set.
+I want to submit a journal paper for a complete retrospective study on the fragility algorithm [ ] and an Bayesian inference implementation of the final layer of prediction of the EZ set.

 I want to enroll in a class on Matrix Theory, Stochastic Optimization and Nonlinear Optimization.
 These are three topics I feel like I have to understand at a deeper level to fundamentally be able to tackle many generic problems.

 #### 3. Professional [ ]
 I think the time is approaching when I will be thinking about graduation from the PhD program at JHU.
 It feels like a lifetime ago that I was a nervous wreck joining JHU and wondering if I was smart enough to keep up with some of the cutting edge research in BME.
+I think I still have some issues with where I feel in terms of knowledge.
+My goal is to augment and seal up those weaknesses / shortcomings.

 I've got my short term eyes set on a few companies and positions that I have heard great things about.
 I am excited at the possibility of learning even more by joining mathematics, free-thinking, machine learning and data expertise.